Kenneth Littlejohn: The British Government and the Official IRA

 Pamela, Lady Onslow was an aristocratic divorcee who occupied part of her time with the ex-Borstal organisation "Teamwork Associates" in London.
 Littlejohn's brother, Keith, had spent time in Borstal and was known to Lady Onslow through the organisation.
 Lady Onslow was made aware of information in Littlejohn's possession and contacted her friend, Lord Carrington.
 On 22 November 1971, a meeting was arranged at Onslow's London flat between Littlejohn and British minister Geoffrey Johnson Smith.
 It was at this time that the official Wanted status in respect of the Smethwick robbery was downgraded to Desired to Interview.
+In 1975, Lady Onslow received minor injuries when she opened a letter bomb which failed to detonate properly.

+The Littlejohn brothers moved to the Rostrevor estate near Newry in early 1972 and began frequenting pubs in Newry and across the border in Dundalk where they moved in Republican circles.
+The Official IRA would later state that, although the brothers were known to them, they were never members.
+The Times claimed that, in fact, they did join the Officials but were dismissed in August 1972 when suspected of robberies in Newry for their own personal gain.

-On 18 September 1972, Edmund Woolsey, a 32-year old Catholic man, was killed by a booby trap attached to his car, while two of his friends were injured.
+On 18 September 1972, Edmund Woolsey, a 32-year old Catholic man, was killed in South Armagh by a booby trap attached to his car, while two of his friends were injured.
 The car had been stolen a week earlier, and the RUC informed Woolsey that the car had been found abandoned at Glasdrumman, near Crossmaglen, County Armagh.
 The bomb exploded as Woolsey went to retrieve his vehicle.
 While not a member of the Official Irish Republican Army (OIRA), Woolsey was known to the OIRA and socialised in similar circles, something which Littlejohn knew.
 At the time, the OIRA suspected that Littlejohn had planted the bomb to kill Woolsey, who he suspected was a member of their organisation.